 Sometimes I am easily fooled into thinking that modern living is all about appearances.
-Simply because we life through multiple a social media lens’.
-It is often blamed for so many of our modern social ills.
+We tend to see life through the lenses of multiple social media platforms.
+And social media is often blamed for so many of our modern social ills.

 Eating disorders, self-harming, social anxiety, or exclusion and many other topics.
 At one time or other in recent history all of these things have been blamed on social media.